james-priest/udacity-nanodegree-mws/docs/course-notes/responsive-images.md

 ```

 #### Configure Visual Studio Code to use Ubuntu Bash shell
-I've also updated Visual Studio Code to use my Ubunutu Bash shell by adding this line in VS Code Settings:
+I've also updated Visual Studio Code to use my Ubuntu Bash shell by adding this line in VS Code Settings:

 ```json
 "terminal.integrated.shell.windows": "C:\\Windows\\System32\\bash.exe"